canibanoglu/tango_with_django_book/chapters/css_intro.rst

 - ``type``, in which you should specify the `MIME type <http://en.wikipedia.org/wiki/Internet_media_type>`_ for CSS; and
 - ``href``, the attribute which you should point to the URL of the stylesheet you wish to include.

 With this tag added, your stylesheet should in included with your HTML page, and the styles within the stylesheet applied.
+It should be noted that CSS stylesheets are considered by Django as static media, meaning you should place them within your project's ``static`` directory.

 .. note:: You can also add CSS to your HTML documents *inline*, meaning that the CSS is included as part of your HTML page.
 However, this isn't generally advised because it removes the nice abstraction between presentational semantics (CSS) and content (HTML).

+.. _css-course-basic-selectors-label:

 Basic CSS Selectors
 -------------------
 CSS selectors are used to map particular styles to particular HTML elements.
 In essence, a CSS selector is a *pattern*.
 Here, we cover three basic forms of CSS selector: *element selectors*, *id selectors* and *class selectors*.
+In Section :ref:`css-course-links-label`, we also touch on what are known as *pseudo-selectors*.

 Element Selectors
 -----------------
 Taking the CSS example from Figure :num:`fig-css-render`, we can see that the selector ``h1`` matches to any ``<h1>`` tag.
 Any selector referencing a tag like this can be called an *element selector*.
-We can apply element selectors to any HTML element such as ``body``, ``h1``, ``h2``, ``h3``, ``p``, ``div``.
+We can apply element selectors to any HTML element such as ``<body>``, ``<h1>``, ``<h2>``, ``<h3>``, ``<p>`` and ``<div>``.
 These can be all styled in a similar manner.
 However, using element selectors is pretty crude - styles are applied to *all* instances of a particular tag.
 We usually want a more fine-grained approach to selecting what elements we style, and this is where *id selectors* and *class selectors* come into play.

 ID Selectors
 ............